This 81-year-old Italian man couldn't visit his wife in hospital, so he serenaded her from the street - KESQ

 Prevented from visiting his sick wife in hospital, 81-year-old Stefano Bozzini decided to take to the street outside to serenade her on his accordion.

-The touching moment was captured on film and has since gone viral.
+The touching moment was captured on film by their son Maurizio and has since gone viral.

 While Carla Sacchi, his wife of 47 years, watched from a second-floor window of the hospital in Castel San Giovanni, a town in Italy’s northern Emilia-Romagna region, the sprightly troubadour played a medley of love songs on his accordion below.